pbuckner/x-plane_plugins/XPython/README_SDK.md

 * PI_GetWidgetGeometry() no longer supported: you'll now get tuple (dx, dy, dwidth, dheight) as param1 in widget callbacks (for xpMsg_Reshape)

+## Simplify interfaces
+### REMOVAL of passing 'self' as first parameter in callback registrations (required with Python2, not with Python3)
+  We're using stack manipulation to do that for you instead.

+    ```XPLMLoadObjectAsync(path, callback, refcon)```
+    not
+    ```XPLMLoadObjectAsync(self, path, callback, refcon)```

+### REMOVAL of extraneous parameters
-* Simplify interfaces: Python make string handling and memory management vastly simpler than C / C++, so we've dropped some API parameters which are no longer critical:
+Python make string handling and memory management vastly simpler than C / C++, so we've dropped some API parameters which are no longer critical:

 graphics:
 ```